cache2k/cache2k/src/site/markdown/0/UPCOMING.md

  - null values are not allowed (any more!) by default.
 The use of a null value can be enabled again via `permitNullValues`.
-The old deprecated builder (CacheBuilder) configures the cache to permit null values by default to be backwards compatible to application still using the version 0.20-ish interfaces.
+The old deprecated builder (CacheBuilder) configures the cache to permit null values by default to be backwards compatible to applications still using the version 0.20-ish interfaces.

 ## Bug fixes